 How a Mommy Capstone Project was born…

-A Mommy Capstone Project was born when I saw these milestones heading my way.
+A Mommy Capstone Project was born as I saw these milestones heading my way.

-- My eldest graduated from high school before heading off to RIT.
+- My eldest graduated from high school before heading off to college

 - The youngest finished middle school and eagerly left me for 6 weeks of camp.